yulin-physics/bitop/README.md

 # Bit Operations in Go

-This bit operations library mimicks the functions of Go strings library, for learning purposes only.
+This bit operations library mimicks the functions of Go strings library.

+For learning purposes only, use at your own risk.

 ## Contains